stackevo/spudreq/draft-trammell-stackevo-spud-req.md

 # Functional Requirements

-The following requirements detail the services that SPUD must provide to overtransports, endpoints, and middleboxes using SPUD.
+The following requirements detail the services that SPUD must provide to overlying transports, endpoints, and middleboxes using SPUD.

 ## Grouping of Packets